astromz/twtr_api_tool/README.md

 # twtr_api_tool
-Tools for Twitter Gnip API (authorization, obtain data)
+Tools for Twitter Gnip APIs to make authorization and obtaining data easier.